Safeguarding runs through our school like a message in a stick-of-rock

 All staff and all volunteers are fully DBS (police) checked and we hold two full references (stating they are a fit and proper person to be working alongside children) on file.
 All staff and visitors sign in and out of the school building each day.

 This one is fundamental...
-All our staff know who our safeguarding officers are!
+All our staff know who our safeguarding leaders are!
 Please do ask them!
 All of our staff know how to help children and what processes we follow.

 The school site is secure and health/safety assessments are regularly made (often with the watchful eye of the governing body) with improvements to security continuously sought.